pulumiverse/awesome-pulumi/README.md

 ## Books

-* [Pulumi in Action](https://www.manning.com/books/pulumi-in-action) - A book that shows you how to use Pulumi to build serverless applications of all kinds using TypeScript and Amazon Web Services.
+* [The Pulumi Book](https://thepulumibook.com) - A book that shows you how to use Pulumi to build serverless applications of all kinds using TypeScript and Amazon Web Services.

 ## Tutorials and Blog Posts
 [Cloud Governance - The Best Way (Azure)](https://cloud-right.com/2020/03/cloud-governance-pulumi)